QUALIFICATIONS

 International applicants must submit an official English translation or certified evaluation of an official transcript for baccalaureate and all post-baccalaureate degrees.
 U.S. applicants must submit a transcript for baccalaureate and all post-baccalaureate degrees.

-Candidates may submit an unofficial copy of their transcripts, but if admitted official transcripts must be submitted before enrollment.
-Official transcripts should be sent directly from the school or may be submitted in a sealed envelope.
+Candidates may submit unofficial transcripts with their application.
+However, if admitted, official transcripts must be provided before enrollment.
+Official transcripts should be sent directly from the issuing institution either electronically to amlaw@lls.edu or by mail to:

 TOEFL/IELTS SCORE (if applicable)